bmatsuo/oti/docs/getting_started.md

+**Note** -- the oti commands in this guide cannot be copy-pasted directly.
+They also cost money to run (although the instances qualify for the EC2 'free tier').
+To play along get yourself the id of any AMI in **us-east-1** (have you looked at [packer](http://www.packer.io/intro/getting-started/build-image.html)?) and just replace any `ami-*` values in examples below with your own image ids.
+If you complete the guide within an hour (easy to do) the total charges from AWS should be under $0.10 (USD).
+Each section should not cost more than $0.03 (depending on the price of t1.micro instances).

 #Quick Start

-**Note** -- the oti commands in this guide cannot be copy-pasted.
-That might cost people money inadvertantly.
-To play along get yourself the id of any AMI in **us-east-1** (have you looked at [packer](http://www.packer.io/intro/getting-started/build-image.html)?) and just replace any `ami-*` values in examples below with your own image ids.
-If you complete the guide within an hour (which is easy) the cost charges from AWS should be under $0.10 (USD).

 ##Essentials